-From getting high returns for your plants, to saving a lot in terms of grocery expenses, Growing Domes from Growing Spaces make going green a lot more rewarding.
-Founded in 1989 by Udgar Parsons, the company has helped many communities, organizations, farmers and gardening enthusiasts live sustainable and healthy lives.
+From getting high returns out of your plants to saving a lot in terms of grocery expenses, Growing Domes from Growing Spaces make going green a lot more rewarding.
+Founded in 1989 by Udgar Parsons, the company has helped many communities, organizations, farmers, and gardening enthusiasts live sustainable and healthy lives.

-A Growing Dome from Growing Spaces is an investment that will surely serve the environment, the community and the future in more ways than one.
-At their Pagosa Springs headquarters they have five different sizes open at all times as a destination garden for all to see.
+A Growing Dome from Growing Spaces is an investment that will surely serve the environment, the community, and the future in more ways than one.
+At their Pagosa Springs headquarters, they have six different-sized domes open during business hours for visitors to get firsthand experience of the magical growing spaces.

 Geodesic Greenhouse Gardening Domes

-More than just the health advantages Growing Domes can provide, the company was founded in the philosophy that building Growing Domes can help give practical solutions to many world environmental problems.
+More than just the health advantages Growing Domes can provide, the company was founded with the philosophy that building Growing Domes can help give practical solutions to many world environmental problems.

-Over the years, the company’s Growing Domes have had many enhancements, offering many unique features that other greenhouse builders do not have.
-Moreover, their geodesic structures are known due to its robustness and its ability to withstand harsh climates.
+Over the years, the company’s Growing Domes have had many enhancements, offering unique features that other greenhouse builders do not have.
+With 4 season growing capabilities, low energy costs, and a longevity of almost 25 years, these domes go above and beyond classic greenhouses.
+Moreover, their geodesic structures are known for their robustness and ability to withstand harsh climates.

 The Sustaining Vision

 In December of 2013, as they approached their 25th year of operation, Puja Parsons penned a beautiful essay that provides deep insight into the company’s values and mission: “How We Built a Socially Responsible Company and What Inspired Us”.

 The original, founding impetus for Growing Spaces in 1989 was the Parsons’: